jasht1/Uni-Projects/Individual project/Notes/Logs/Interim Assesment/Interim Report/Interim Report - Main Body.md

 ### Progress Overview

+%% What did I state in my proposal %%

+In my [Project Proposal](https://github.com/jasht1/Uni-Projects/blob/master/Individual%20project/Key%20Documents/Diabetic%20nephropathy%20Individual%20Project%20Proposal.pdf) I stated:

+> [!quote] Deliverables
+> The first stage of this project that broadly lines up with the first semester will be spent on research and processing the data into force displacement curves and will conclude in an interim report and oral presentation.
+>
+> The second stage of this project that takes place over the second semester will be focused on extracting insights from the force displacement curves with numerical calculations for young's modulus and identification of features that may prove useful for distinguishing healthy from diseased samples.
+This will be presented in a dissertation like report along with an academic poster.

+%% What have I done since %%

-My supervisor has advised me that I have a sufficient understanding of the background to proceed with the curve analysis.
+Since, my supervisor has advised me that I have a sufficient understanding of the background to proceed with the curve analysis.
 I have begun working with the experimental data to begin putting together a suitable methodology for accurately assessing indentation curves.

+### Research
+%% Ultralearning %%

+The main workload of this project thus far has been in familiarising myself with the background and context of the project.
+As going into this project I had no background in biology or microscopy with which to interoperate the single cell indentation data.
+I am now quite comfortable with the background and my reading has moved on to areas of potential progress and developments in the field.

 ### Data Processing